 As the ever quotable Oscar Wilde wrote, a cynic knows the price of everything and the value of nothing.

 As prices have escalated over the past three decades, that aphorism certainly applies to many contemporary classic car collectors.
 If you have an interesting looking car, people come up and talk to you about it.
 My Citroën SM is now entering my 21st year or ownership so, over the years, I’ve got reasonably used to this, though my social grace occasionally lets me down.
 Sometimes the speaker is highly informed and might tell you something you don’t know.
-Sometimes they are like-minded enthusiasts who just want to make a pleasant comment or know a bit more.
-Continue reading “Theme : Values – 1973 Citroën SM (Very) Long Term Test”
+Sometimes they are like-minded enthusiasts who just want to make a pleasant comment or Continue reading “Theme : Values – 1973 Citroën SM (Very) Long Term Test”

 As well as being the car from the Sweeney, the Consul is where Ford UK’s gradual loss of independence began.

 The nameplate came from an earlier line of British Fords, indicating a lower level of accoutrification.
 It also masked the German Ford input to the line of cars better known as Granadas.
 Gradually Ford UK built fewer models: the Granada was followed by the Cortina, Escort and Fiesta.
 Now the Mondeo is a US-EU effort.
 It kicked off here.